wso2/docs-ei/en/micro-integrator/docs/references/mediators/payloadFactory-Mediator.md

       <code>arg</code>
     </th>
     <td>
       This variable represents the arguments created at the PayloadFactory mediator.
 You can use 'args.arg#' to get any argument.
-Replace '#'' with the argument index.
-For example, if you want to access the 1st argument in the freemarker template, you can use 'args.arg1'.
+Replace '#' with the argument index.
+For example, if you want to access the 1st argument in the FreeMarker template, you can use 'args.arg1'.
     </td>
   </tr>
 </table>

-See the [Freemarker examples](#examples-using-the-freemarker-template) for details.
+See the [FreeMarker examples](#examples-using-the-freemarker-template) for details.

 ## Examples: Using the default template